MicrosoftDocs/azure-reference-other/studio-module-reference/sweep-clustering.md

 ---
-title: "Sweep Clustering | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure
+title: "ML Studio (classic): Sweep Clustering - Azure"
 description: Learn how to use the Sweep Clustering module to train a model by using a parameter sweep to find the best hyperparameters for a model. ms.date: 05/06/2019 ms.service: "machine-learning"